 Professional Educator's Licensure Categories

-Standard Professional 1 (SP1) Professional Educator's Licenses are intended for teachers with 0-2 years of teaching experience, and are valid for three years.
-To be issued a SP1 Professional Educator's License, an individual must have:
+- Professional Educator's Initial Licenses are intended for teachers with 0-2 years of teaching experience, and are valid for three years.
+To be issued a Professional Educator's Initial License, an individual must have:

 - completed a state approved teacher education program from a regionally accredited college or university, or

-- completed another state's approved alternative route to licensure, met the federal requirements to be designated as “Highly Qualified,” and earned a bachelor's degree from a regionally accredited college.
+- completed another state's approved alternative route to licensure and earned a bachelor's degree from a regionally accredited college.

-Standard Professional 2 (SP2) Professional Educator's Licenses are intended for teachers with 3 or more years of teaching experience, and are valid for five years.
-Teachers who are fully licensed and “Highly Qualified” in another state who have three or more years of teaching experience in another state AND who meet NC's Praxis testing requirements OR have National Board Certification are issued the SP2 Professional Educator's license.
+- Professional Educator's Continuing Licenses are intended for teachers with 3 or more years of teaching experience, and are valid for five years.
+Teachers who are fully licensed in another state who have three or more years of teaching experience AND who meet NC State Board of Education approved licensure exam requirements OR have National Board Certification are issued the Professional Educator's Continuing License.

 HOW TO APPLY FOR PROFESSIONAL EDUCATOR'S LICENSURE IN NORTH CAROLINA